Sankarabharanam (1980 film): National recognition

 The film won four National Film Awards, primarily in the Music categories.
-This makes Sankarabharanam the only Telugu film to win four National Film Awards at the time.
+This makes Shankarabharanam the only Telugu film to win four National Film Awards at the time.
 The film is one of the three Telugu films to win the National Film Award for Best Popular Film Providing Wholesome Entertainment.
 The film also won seven Nandi Awards, including the Nandi Award for Best Feature Film.
 Four of the seven Nandi Awards are from the Music categories.

 Legacy

-The success of this film triggered a sequence of classical films in Telugu, including Tyagayya (by Bapu), Meghasandesam (by Dasari N. Rao), and Viswanath's own follow-ups: Saptapadi, Saagara Sangamam, Sruthi Layalu, Swarna Kamalam, Swayam Krushi, Sirivennela, and Swati Kiranam.
+The success of this film triggered a sequence of classical films in Telugu, including Tyagayya (by Bapu), Meghasandesam (by Dasari N. Rao), and Viswanath's own follow-ups: Saptapadi, Saagara Sangamam, Swathi Muthyam, Sruthi Layalu, Swarna Kamalam, Swayam Krushi, Sirivennela, Swarabhishekam, Swati Kiranam.
 S.P.
 Balasubrahmanyam, the Telugu playback singer who rendered all the songs of Sastri's character, has often said this movie was the highlight of his career.
-It got 'SPB' his first National Award, and made him a household name across all of South India.
+It got S. P. Balasubrahmanyam his first National Award, and made him a household name across all of South India.
 Film critic Gudipoodi Srihari called it the best Telugu film he has seen after Mayabazar.